 Having a starting point for rates on your site can really help attract clients who are a good fit.
 Either way, start talking about rates with prospective clients as soon as possible so you don’t waste each other’s time.

-Having a lowest rate point in your mind based on the client, the project, how much work it’ll take.
-A good starting point is £150 and up.
+Have a minimum rate point in your mind based on the client.
+This should be based on the project, how much work it’ll take.

 Tip: Figure out how long it will take and work out how much you’d make hourly.